Drink Tokaji Aszú before you die!

 Frequently asked questions about Tokaji Aszú

-Tokaji aszu 5 puttonyos is a classic Hungarian sweet wine from Tokaj, made using botrytised aszú grapes.
-The 5 puttonyos level indicates a rich, luscious style with substantial sweetness balanced by high acidity.
+Tokaji Aszú 5 puttonyos is a classic Hungarian sweet wine from the Tokaj region, made using botrytised aszú grapes.
+The 5 puttonyos level indicates a richly sweet, intensely concentrated style with substantial sweetness balanced by high acidity.

 Is Tokaji wine very sweet?

-Yes, Tokaji Aszú is definitely a sweet wine, but the best examples are beautifully balanced by vibrant acidity, which stops them from feeling cloying.
+Yes, Tokaji Aszú is definitely a sweet wine — but the best examples are beautifully balanced by vibrant acidity, which stops them from feeling cloying or heavy.
+That balance is what separates great Tokaji from ordinary dessert wine.

 Is Tokaji one of the world's great sweet wines?